Top 25 Physical Therapy Specialists Across the US

 Physical therapy should not cause excessive pain, though some discomfort during treatment and muscle soreness afterward is normal, similar to starting a new exercise program.
 Your physical therapist will work within your tolerance levels and can modify techniques if you experience significant pain.
 Some manual therapy techniques and stretches may cause brief discomfort but should not be unbearable.
 Therapeutic exercises are progressed gradually to avoid excessive strain.
 Patients with chronic pain may experience some temporary increase in symptoms as they begin to move more, but this typically decreases as the body adapts.
 Always communicate with your PT about your pain levels during treatment.
 The saying 'no pain, no gain' does not apply to rehabilitation.
 Pain that is sharp, worsening, or lasting more than 24-48 hours after treatment should be reported to your therapist so they can adjust your program accordingly.

-This information is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
-Always consult your physician or qualified health provider with questions about a medical condition.
+Medical disclaimer: This content is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
+Always consult a qualified healthcare provider with questions about a medical condition.
 If you have a medical emergency, call 911.
+Our editorial standards